tnc-ca-geo/video-importer/README.md

                         full path to hook module for custom functions (a python file)
   -d HOOK_DATA_JSON, --hook_data_json HOOK_DATA_JSON
-                        a json-dictionary containing extra information to be passed to the hook-module
+                        a json object containing extra information to be passed to the hook-module
   -v, --verbose         set logging level to debug
   -q, --quiet           set logging level to errors only